andaze/hugo-jobs/content/message/tips/_index.en.md

 {{< subpagetopimage src="messageslider.jpg" path="message" >}}

 ### Hiring Tips
-**For those who are interested in joining Andaz.
+**For those who are interested in joining Andaze.
 We have put together some useful advice for your entry and interview process.
 We hope that you will find this information useful when applying for a job and that it will make your job search more meaningful.**

 {{< tableofcontent >}}

 #### I'll look into Anders.
-https://andaze.com/jobs/ The job site of Andaz has information about the features of Andaz and the people we want. and https://www.andaze.com/ja/services In the following section, you can check out what kind of technology is being offered.
+https://andaze.com/jobs/ The job site of Andaze has information about the features of Andaze and the people we want. and https://www.andaze.com/ja/services In the following section, you can check out what kind of technology is being offered.
 If there is a word you are interested in, check it out, it may stimulate a new interest.

 #### Your motivation will give you an edge.
 You don't need to write a big reason for your application.
-What do you think is right for you at Andaz, what do you think you can learn, and what do you want to do?
+What do you think is right for you at Andaze, what do you think you can learn, and what do you want to do?
 Put together the natural thoughts that come to your mind.

 #### Let's talk about technologies and services that have impressed you.
 Are there any technologies or services that you think are superior or intriguing, such as "this AI function is amazing" or "that company's system is getting better and better"?
 As you use and research various IT tools on a daily basis, you will naturally keep up to date with fresh information.
 What services have you found to be great?